The Disneyland Monorail System is re-dedicated and honored for its

 Actor/dancer Gil Lamb is born in Minneapolis, Minnesota.
 His Disney credits include the live-action films The Boatniks, The Love Bug, The Horse in the Gray Flannel Suit, Blackbeard's Ghost, and The Gnome-Mobile.

-Singer, actor and author Burl Ives, whose Disney credits include the 1948 So Dear to My Heart (as Uncle Hiram Douglas) and the 1963 Summer Magic (as Osh
+Singer, actor and author Burl Ives, whose Disney credits included the 1949 So Dear to My Heart (as Uncle Hiram Douglas) and the 1963 Summer Magic (as Osh Popham), is born

 Disney's "Operation Wonderland" airs as part of the television variety show Ford Star Revue.
 Walt presents clips and interviews from his next film Alice in Wonderland.